-We’re in the historical center of Florence, in the church of Santa Maria Novella, which represents a masterpiece of gothic architecture while the outside face is a symbol of the Renaissance and the genius of Leon Battista Alberti.
-It’s right here, in one the most famous basilicas in Florence by the train station of the city, where the story of the Decameron starts.
-The protagonists of Boccaccio’s work find themselves in the church, while the plague was dispersing and they decide to escape for fourteen days in the hills of Fiesole, like the same poet writes, “In the vulnerable church of Santa Maria Novella, on a Tuesday morning, when almost no one was there, […] seven young women met each other…”
+We’re in the historical center of Florence, in the church of Santa Maria Novella, which represents a masterpiece of gothic architecture while the façade is a symbol of the Renaissance thanks to the genius of Leon Battista Alberti.
+It’s right here, in one the most famous basilicas in Florence, that the story of the Decameron starts.
+The protagonists of Boccaccio’s work find themselves in the church, while the plague was dispersing and they decide to escape for fourteen days in the hills of Fiesole, like the same poet writes, “In the vulnerable church of Santa Maria Novella, on a Tuesday morning, when almost no one was there, […] seven young women met each other…”.

-The facade of Leon Battista Alberti - The facade of Santa Maria Novella was only fully completed recently.
-Not many, in fact, know that this was a common “problem” for many of the city’s churches.
+The façade of Santa Maria Novella was fully completed recently.
+At that time, this was a common “problem” for many of the city’s churches.
 The outside of Santa Maria Novella was only completed in 1920, the façade of the Duomo in 1887, and the front of the Basilica of San Lorenzo was never finished, and still today lacks marble (but it's beautiful as it is!).

-Fiesole, “destination” of the Decameron - But let’s return to Boccaccio and his Decameron.
-In Florence the plague was spreading and the protagonists of the novel escaped to the hills of Fiesole, one of the spots you shouldn’t miss when visiting Tuscany and its capitol.
-From here you reign over the city, with one of the best panoramas of the city.
-Florence, seen from Fiesole, appears like Sleeping Beauty, gently hugged by its green hills.
+But let’s return to Boccaccio and his Decameron.
+In Florence the plague was spreading and the protagonists of the novel escaped in the hills of Fiesole, one of the spots you shouldn’t miss when visiting Tuscany.
+From here you reign over the city of Florence, with one of the best panoramas you can admire.
+Florence, seen from Fiesole, appears like the Sleeping Beauty, gently hugged by its green hills.

 Before you arrive at the Cathedral of San Romolo, you’ll find on the left a steep slope that leads you to one of the best panoramas in the Fiesole hills.
 From this point, seated on the ancient wall, you reign over the city of Florence.
 You should also see the entire complex of the Basilica of Sant’Alessandro, the church with the convent, and the missionary museum of San Francesco.